AdobeDocs/experience-platform.en/help/segmentation/api/edge-segmentation.md

 >[!NOTE]
 >
->The following document states how to use edge segmentation using the API.
+>The following document states how to perform edge segmentation using the API.
 For information on using edge segmentation using the UI, please read the [edge segmentation UI guide](../ui/edge-segmentation.md).

-Edge segmentation is the ability to do segmentation on Platform instantaneously, allowing segments to quickly and efficiently be evaluated.
+Edge segmentation is the ability to evaluate segments on Platform instantaneously, enabling same page and next page personalization use cases.

 ## Getting started